king-zack/AR-ST/README.md

-UCONN IAC Smart Thermostat Calculator Written by -- Zachary King
+UCONN IAC Smart Thermostat Calculator Written by -- Zachary King; Max Nelson

 This program is meant to automatically estimate the possible savings a manufacturing plant is capable of when replacing all thermostats with smart thermostats.